 Mysore Practice: 6 days per week Monday to Saturday

-Beginners may join but recommend to commit four weeks minimum and come everyday.
-We do not offer drop-ins for absolute beginners or trial classes.
+Beginners may join but recommend to commit 4 weeks minimum and come everyday.
+We do not offer drop-in for absolute beginners or trial classes.

 Ashtanga Yoga is a dynamic and physically challenging style of yoga, whereby each movement is synchronised with the breath, and a set series of poses are linked in a constant flow.

 This creates a detoxifying heat, and the consistency of this practice allows you to quickly improve your upper and lower body strength, flexibility and balance.

 If you love routine, discipline, and working hard, this is a style of yoga suited to you!